CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

 \subsection{Performance Analysis}

-Higher $F1$ scores indicate better alignment with ground truth popular path.
-In table \ref{tab:f1sortedavg} we can see that LLM-based methods consistently outperform traditional ML/DL-based methods in the \textit{SEARCH} phase. \textbf{APE} performs well on GPT o3 mini \& GPT 4o but struggles with Llama 3.1 8b due to its smaller model size; as this method is feedback based, performance in each stage is accumulated. \textbf{LLM-A*} struggles with smaller model as well.
+According to established literature in this domain \cite{jain2021neuromlr, rashid2023deepalttrip}, models aim for even slight improvement in accuracy.
+In Table \ref{tab:f1_sorted_avg} we can see that LLM-based methods consistently outperform traditional ML/DL-based methods in the \textit{SEARCH} phase. \textbf{APE} performs well on GPT o3 mini \& GPT 4o but struggles with Llama 3.1 8b due to its smaller model size; as this method is feedback based, performance in each stage is accumulated. \textbf{LLM-A*} struggles with smaller model as well.
 On the other hand, \textbf{ReAct} and \textbf{Reflexion} can perform consistently with smaller models too.
-But both \textbf{APE} and \textbf{LLM-A*} outperforms these approaches with GPT o3 mini, an actual reasoning model.
-Notably, \shortname{} consistently outperforms other methods in almost all model-specific implementation, achieving high-quality results with consistency.
-As GPT o3 mini is a reasoning model, it has a overall better performance over GPT 4o and Llama 3.1 8b.
+But both \textbf{APE} and \textbf{LLM-A*} outperform these approaches with GPT o3 mini, an actual reasoning model.
+Notably, \shortname{} outperforms other methods in almost all model-specific implementations, achieving high-quality results with consistency.
+As GPT o3 mini is a reasoning model, it has an overall better performance over GPT 4o and Llama 3.1 8b.

 In table \ref{tab:traversability}, only \textbf{NMLR} is used among ML/DL-based methods, as others failed to \textit{GENERATE} paths without ground truth.
 It is worth noticing that \textbf{NMLR} is specifically built to synthesize valid paths-thus score high on metrics like $Traversability$ with low score on $F1$.
 However, this comes at the cost of requiring significant retraining on new data, limiting their adaptability in dynamic environments. \textbf{PathGPT} performs well in small datasets (Edin) but struggle more than other methods as the dataset grows large (Melb).
-In contrast, \shortname{} maintains competitive $traversability$ performance with \textbf{NMLR} while outperforming others.
+In contrast, \shortname{} maintains competitive $Traversability$ performance with \textbf{NMLR} while outperforming others.

-This establishes \shortname{} as an obvious choice for popular path queries offering (1) Significant practical benefits of LLMs, requiring fewer resources and retraining in dynamic dataset (2) Outperforming others in \textit{SEARCH} and matching SOTA in \textit{GENERATE}, better of both worlds.
+This establishes \shortname{} as an obvious choice for popular path queries offering (1) Significant practical benefits of LLMs, requiring fewer resources and retraining in dynamic datasets, (2) Outperforming others in \textit{SEARCH} and matching SOTA in \textit{GENERATE}, better of both worlds. \shortname{} is most beneficial under sparsity and missing-route scenarios; simpler methods may be competitive in dense regimes.
+Additional evaluations, including statistical significance and variance analysis, are presented in Appendix \ref{app:additional_results}.